-As of September 1, 2022, updated boosters are available for people ages 5 and older to provide better protection against the widely circulating Omicron variant.
+As of December 9, 2022, bivalent boosters are available for everyone ages 6 months and older to provide better protection against the widely circulating Omicron variant.
 Schedule an appointment today.

 Schedule Now Book your appointment.

-Walk-ins available at the following locations: Bayshore Medical Center, Jersey Shore University Medical Center, Ocean University Medical Center, Old Bridge Medical Center, Palisades Medical Center, Raritan Bay Medical Center, Riverview Medical Center, Southern Ocean Medical Center
+Walk-ins available for those age 12+ at the following locations: Bayshore Medical Center, Jersey Shore University Medical Center, Ocean University Medical Center, Old Bridge Medical Center, Palisades Medical Center, Raritan Bay Medical Center, Riverview Medical Center, Southern Ocean Medical Center

 Frequently Asked Questions